Mathieu-Desrochers/Scheme-Experimentations/documentation/infrastructure/list.md

 list-non-matches-index
 ----------------------
 Returns the index of the elements in a first list whose value cannot be matched in a second list.
+Ignores the elements having a false value.

 __first-elements__
 The first list of elements.